The partial solar eclipse on October 23, 2014 will be visible from many parts of the United States and Canada.

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: East in Asia, North America, Pacific, Atlantic.
+Regions that saw, at least, a partial eclipse: North/East Asia, North America, Pacific, Atlantic.

 The eclipse will begin near the Kamchatka Peninsula in eastern Sibera at 19:38 (7:38 pm) UTC.
 As it moves east, much of North America will be able to see a partial solar eclipse.
 The maximum eclipse will take place at 21:45 (9:45 pm) UTC over Canada's Nunavut Territory near Prince of Wales Island.